ShanBell42/wger/README.md

 If you prefer a local installation, consult the [development documentation](https://wger.readthedocs.io/en/latest/development.html)

+## Instructions for Use

+### Create New Nutrition Plan

+1. Select “Nutrition” on the top app bar, and click on “Nutrition Plans”.
+2. Select the floating addition icon on the bottom right of the screen.
+3. The pop-up screen allows you to name your nutrition plan, along with selecting two options.
+  * Option one: Toggles calorie-only mode in the nutrition log.
+When deselected, the user can assign ingredients into planned “meals” for ease of logging.
+    Otherwise, all logs are assigned by individual ingredients
+  * Option two: Toggles macronutrient goals.
+The user will enter consumption goals for protein, carbohydrates and fats along with overall calories.

+Once in the nutrition plan, there are two sections.
+The top section is where diary entries and meals are created, along with estimated macronutrient totals.
+The lower section shows what macronutrients have already been logged, along with a graph of macronutrient totals and averages in the past week.

+#### Add Diary Entry

+1. To add a diary entry, click on the writing icon in the “Other logs” card.
+   Hovering over it will say “Add nutrition diary entry”.
+2. Once opened, the user can search for food or ingredients and enter the tracked unit value for the food.
+The date and time will can be set for previous entries if needed.
+   Once finished, press “Submit” and the macronutrient totals will appear on the “Logged” section of the screen.

+To add a meal, the user will click on the plus sign underneath the “Other logs” card to open up two entry boxes for a meal name and time.
+Clicking “Submit” will add that meal to a new card above the “Other logs” card.

+#### Create Meal

+1. To create a meal, the user will click on the plus sign in the meal card, where the user can search for food and enter the amount of food in the meal then “Submit” to add to the meal card.
+   This can be for as many times as needed to finish the ingredients of the meal.
+3. Once the food has been added to the meal, the meal can be added in whole to the nutrition log by clicking the writing icon in the top right of the meal card.

+Both cards can be extended to give more detail about what has been logged from each.
+Meal cards will show how much of the day’s total has come from the meal.

 ## Contact

 Feel free to contact us if you found this useful or if there was something that